psaisan/CARTMAN/README.md

 ## Data Source

-The data used in this example is from a 2020 study, [Seidman et al, 2020](https://pubmed.ncbi.nlm.nih.gov/32362324/), looking at epigenomic changes in the immune system cells (Kupffer) as they undergo a diet induced transformation.
+The data used in this example is from a 2020 study, [Seidman et al](https://pubmed.ncbi.nlm.nih.gov/32362324/), looking at epigenomic changes in the immune system cells (Kupffer) as they undergo a diet induced transformation.

 1. Peak file1: Regulatory DNA regions active in HEALTHY Kupffer cells